Fysac/wikispaces-counter/README.md

 * SSL-secured web server with PHP support
 * Writeable directory for wikispaces-counter

-Upload counter.php and counter.js into a directory of your choosing.
-Make sure that permissions are configured so that counter.php can create new text files in this directory.
+Upload index.php and counter.js into a directory of your choosing.
+Make sure that permissions are configured so that index.php can create new text files in this directory.

-Open counter.js and point the variable **url** to where your copy of counter.php is being hosted.
+Open counter.js and point the variable **url** to where your copy of index.php is being hosted.

 For example:
 ````